parttimenerd/hello-ebpf/README.md

 Hello eBPF
 ==========

-__This is a modified version used to get schedulers in Java running.
-Most of the other examples don't work and you have to run this on CachyOS with a recent patched kernel and everything installed that scx requires.
-This is only merged into the main branch after sched-ext became an official part of Linux.
-So I warned you...__

 There are [user land libraries](https://ebpf.io/what-is-ebpf/#development-toolchains) for [eBPF](https://ebpf.io) that allow you to write eBPF applications in C++, Rust, Go, Python and even Lua.
 But there are none for Java, which is a pity.